tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: main_hall => entrance
 	- TBD: room 3
 	- TBD: room 4
+- TBD: how to handle obj.full_name capital cases?
 - TBD: search on obj nouns and ensure always capitalized
 - TBD: turn lantern into actual light
+	- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
 - TBD: git merge

 *** decision about UI ***
 - TBD: should I leave 3D obj like stone_coffer in view_only if they are minor; with only key obj called out??
 - TBD: for room display, separate creatures from ViewOnly and list creatures 2nd
+- TBD: should I add handle as an attrib of door?
+Could pull handle to open? door would have open direction

 *** known cleesh tech issues ***
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core